-Since the business side of our team is as strong as our technical side, our team started running an annual Business Exchange at the Denver Regional in 2017.
-This meeting is an hour-long open forum, led by our Chief Financial Officer (CFO), where FIRST Teams have the opportunity to collaborate and help each other in areas where they may have struggled originally.
+Since the business side of our team is as strong as our technical side, our team started running an annual Business Exchange at the Denver Regional in 2016.
+This meeting is an hour-long open forum during which FIRST Teams have the opportunity to collaborate and help each other in areas where they may be struggling.
 Topics discussed include fundraising, outreach, management, sponsorships, team structure, and awards, providing well-rounded business insights for teams with even the weakest business branches.